cppkyle/Rust-Projects/README.md

-# tip_calculator
+# Rust Projects
-Tip Calculator made with Rust
+Rust Projects that I wanted to share!